-- Grocery shopping, meal planning, and cooking; - Driving to daycare, school, sports and social activities, and doctors' visits; - Helping with homework, projects, cleaning, and other chores; - Creating routines, dispensing medications, making appointments, and coordinating schedules; - Ensuring grooming, hygiene, and other personal care needs are met; and - Paying bills and overseeing other financial matters.
+- grocery shopping, meal planning, and cooking; - driving to daycare, school, sports and social activities, and doctors' visits; - helping with homework, projects, cleaning, and other chores; - creating routines, dispensing medications, making appointments, and coordinating schedules; - ensuring grooming, hygiene, and other personal care needs are met; and - paying bills and overseeing other financial matters.

-These tasks can be difficult to manage when it is for either children or parents, so managing both can have a huge impact on your employees' time, mental health and wellbeing, financial stability, and career management.
+These tasks can be difficult to manage when it's for either children or parents, so managing both can have a huge impact on your employees' time, mental health and well-being, financial stability, and career management.